modern-hobbyist/modern-hobbyist/Projects/0002 - Split Keyboard - Mk. 1/1 - Instructions.md

 	- 4 perimeter walls
 2. Poron Foam
    While this step is not strictly necessary, I found it did help a bit with the overall sound of the Keyboard.
-	- There is a model in the Printables link for
+	- There is a model in the Printables link for 3mm foam to sit between the bottom of the case and the PCB.
+	- You can either use this model to laser cut the poron foam listed in the BOM, or print out the model as a template and use it to cut the poron by hand
-3.
+3. Heat-set Inserts

+4. Assemble Case

 ### Firmware